Pension plan termination

-In this section, plan administrators will find information on terminating a defined contribution or a defined benefit pension plan.
+In this section, plan administrators will find information on the termination process of a

 The goal of plan termination is to liquidate the pension fund completely